Himarë: Late Ottoman period

+Dimo Staphanopoli, a Corsican Greek of the French army, was particularly active in spreading revolutionary ideas and was found in areas receptive to the concept of Greek liberation, such as Himarë.

 When the Greek War of Independence (1821–1830) broke out, the people of Himarë rose in revolt.
-The local uprising failed, but many Himariotes, veterans of the Russian and French Army, joined the revolutionary forces in today southern Greece, where they played a significant role in the struggle.
+The local uprising failed, but many Himariots, veterans of the Russian and French Army, joined the revolutionary forces in today southern Greece, where they played a significant role in the struggle.
+Many Himariots also joined the revolutionary movement in Greece via Greek commities formed in the Ionian Islands.
 In 1854, during the Crimean War, a major local rebellion broke out, with Himarë being one of the first towns that joined it.
 Although the newly founded Greek state tried tacitly to support it, the rebellion was suppressed by Ottoman forces after a few months.
-The Himariotes were continuously held suspicious of supporting the expansionist plans of Greece in the region, especially during the era of the Albanian national awakening.
+The Himariots were continuously held suspicious of supporting the expansionist plans of Greece in the region, especially during the era of the Albanian national awakening.

-The leader of Albanian independence, Eqrem Vlora, wrote at the turn of the 19th century that among Himariotes there were only 3,000 who had always been Greek-speaking.
+The leader of Albanian independence, Eqrem Vlora, wrote at the turn of the 19th century that among Himariots there were only 3,000 who had always been Greek-speaking.
 According to him, they were of a single Greek line of descent, regardless how old it was.

+Himara became the most notable centre of the 'Epirote Society' created in 1906 under Spyros Spyromilios that sought the establishment of a network between the Greek state and the Orthodox communities of Epirus.

-In 1913, the French journalist Rene Puaux was impressed by the strong Greek feeling of the Himariotes.
+In 1913, the French journalist Rene Puaux was impressed by the strong Greek feeling of the Himariots.

+During the last year of Ottoman rule in Albania, a demographic census conducted in the Kaza of Himara, showed that it was inhabited by 12,000 people.